 Core [green] or General Practice [blue] or Quality Improvement [maroon]

-displaying Standards, Criterions and Indicators.
+displaying layers of Standards, Criterions and Indicators.

 Content text is:

 Coloured Indicator numbers, strictly as per the Standards.

 Concise real-world text straight to the point of what is to be done.

 Page of the Standards for further reference as necessary .

 At $330 this is affordable for all practices inclusive of custom printing, royalty to RACGP, delivery and GST.